aredoubles/FindEBirdTargets/README.md

 Great Meadows NWR--Concord Unit                2                     1            1               4
 Salisbury Beach State Reservation              1                     1            1               3
 ```
 Success!
 I found all three of these species together with the help of this script!
-Here's a photo I took of one of the Snow Buntings:
+Here's a photo of one of the Snow Buntings that I saw:

 ![Snow Bunting](https://c2.staticflickr.com/6/5639/30899543702_011276cc0b_z_d.jpg)